MECA-SNAKE/flipper-snake/README.md

 ![Alt Text](docs/holes.jpg)

 One of the primary challenges pertaining to the cables revolved around soldering the positive and negative wires of all the servos to the corresponding terminals of the battery after the converter.
 While the process itself was repetitive and not excessively complex, it required utmost caution to avoid any missteps.
 A single missed solder joint would necessitate starting over from the beginning, amplifying the importance of being attentive to detail throughout the soldering process.

---> images of the soldering of the +/-

 ## Software Design